 Spending stream II: Equal minority (10 percent to 50 percent) owned, controlled and creatively directed by residents of Nunavut, and the company maintains a registered office in Nunavut.
 Officers and directors of the company who are resident in Nunavut participate in the management of business activities.
 Residents of Nunavut employed in at least two of the eight key creative positions, or one key creative position and two trainee key creative positions.
 Eligible to receive a spend rebate of 17 percent of eligible Nunavut expenses.
 The project will have enhanced eligibility with employment and training of additional key creative personnel who are Nunavut residents, and can receive a further one percent for each additional Nunavut resident employed in a key creative position to a maximum total bonus of two percent.
-There is a 10 percent bonus to a maximum of CA\$40,000 available for an original production in an
+There is a 10 percent bonus to a maximum

-Inuit language or a bonus of five percent to a maximum of CA\$20,000 for versioning into the Inuktitut/Inuinnaqtun language.
+Total volume of film and television production in Yukon, Nunavut and Northwest Territories in 2018/19. - Source: Profile 2019, CMPA of CA\$40,000 available for an original production in an Inuit language or a bonus of five percent to a maximum of CA\$20,000 for versioning into the Inuktitut/Inuinnaqtun language.
 The maximum spend rebate, including any bonuses, is 30 percent.